Originally answered on Quora, this question was raised ...

-When we try to shut one of these two brains down, and “be” the other one, we suffer terribly, because it goes against our fundamantal nature and design.
+When we try to shut one of these two brains down, and “side with” the other one, we suffer terribly, because it goes against our fundamental nature and design.

-Once I learned the basic truth that all emotions are helpful.
-I stopped trying to suppress them, and instead, focused on learning how to listen and use them in my decision making.
+The key for me was to stop trying to repress them, and instead, learn how to listen and use them in my decision making.

 When you feel any strong emotion, especially anger, here's what I recommend;

-- Create space if you need to.
+- Stop and go somewhere quiet.
+Create space if you need to.
 You’ll need less space later - once you’re using anger effectively, you’ll no longer have the massive pressure of repressed anger adding to the situation.

 - If possible, record your answers - by writing or audio recording to your phone.
-I find saying this out loud to myself, to my phone recorder, is the easiest and quickest way for me to journal strong emotional states, and I get to learn more from them by listening to past recordings.
+I find saying this out loud to myself, to my phone recorder, is the easiest and quickest way for me to journal strong emotional states.
+I also get to learn more from them by listening to past recordings.

-This process connects your rational and your emotional minds, so they’re speaking the same language.
+The process of reflection, connects your rational and your emotional minds, so they’re speaking the same language.